Dirkster99/AvalonDock/README.md

 # AvalonDock

+Support this project by setting a STAR, reporting an issue, or even better, placing a pull request.

 My IDE called <a href="https://dirkster99.github.io/Edi/">Edi</a> is powered by this project.

 AvalonDock is a WPF Document and Tool Window layout container that is used to arrange documents